-In any waterbody, no matter the size it is important to have sufficient Dissolved Oxygen (DO) Levels.
+In any lake,pond or reservoir, no matter the size, it's important to have sufficient dissolved oxygen (DO) Levels.
 Dissolved oxygen is typically measured in parts per million (PPM) and the minimum level you should be aiming for is between 4 and 5 PPM.

-If the amount of dissolved oxygen in your lake or reservoir is lower than this then you risk any fish within the waterbody dying from suffocation.
-Stratification, an oxygen deficient layer of water at the bottom of the waterbody, is another possible side effect of low oxygen levels.
-This can cause plant life within that layer to die off and if it is not removed it will rot causing silt and a build-up of nitrate and nitrate levels, eventually leading to a build-up in ammonia.
+If the amount of dissolved oxygen in your lake or reservoir is lower than this, then you risk any fish within the water body dying from suffocation.
+Stratification, an oxygen deficient layer of water at the bottom of your pond or lake, is another possible side effect of low oxygen levels.
+This can cause plant life within that pond or lake layer to die off and if it is not removed it will rot causing silt and a build-up of nitrate and nitrate levels, eventually leading to a build-up in ammonia.
 As well as this you risk releasing dangerous toxins into the atmosphere from potential anaerobic waste digestion.

-In a natural, ecologically balanced lake there would be little requirement for aeration but due to the added pressures exerted upon many waterbodies, during spring and summer especially, added aeration is an essential management tool for most reseroirs, lakes and ponds.
+In a natural, ecologically balanced lake there would be little requirement for aeration but due to the added pressures exerted upon many lakes and reservoirs, during spring and summer especially, added aeration is an essential management tool for most reseroirs, lakes and ponds.

-The dependency on oxygen occurs across all levels when it comes to a waterbody with a healthy ecological balance.
-This includes fish stocks, microscopic bacteria which are essential for the processing of organic waste, the oxidisation of silt, the processing of harmful gasses or nutrients and a number of other processes.
+The dependency on oxygen occurs across all levels when it comes to a water body with a healthy ecological balance.
+This includes fish stocks, microscopic bacteria that are essential for the processing of organic waste, the oxidisation of silt, the processing of harmful gasses or nutrients and a number of other processes.

 For more information on how we can help you increase your dissolved oxygen levels please click here.